pocl/pocl/doc/notes_4_0.rst

 Together with SPIR-V support and other new features, this allows using PoCL as an OpenCL backend for SYCL runtimes.
-This works with the CPU driver (tested on x86-64 & ARM64) and the LevelZero driver.
+This works with the CPU driver (tested on x86-64 & ARM64) and the Level Zero driver.
 Vincent A. Arcila has contributed a guide for building PoCL as SYCL runtime backend on ARM.

 Additionally, there is a new testsuite integrated into PoCL for testing USM support,